-‘in a process of making so that [he] could understand the physical potential of what it was to do something in relation to material without having to get into a hierarchy of judgement or evaluation about its definition as art or sculpture.’
+‘in the process of making so that [he] could understand the physical potential of what it was to do something in relation to material without having to get into a hierarchy of judgment or evaluation about its definition as art or sculpture.’

 The very nature of my work with buildings takes issues with the functionalist attitude to the extent that this kind of self-conscious vocational responsibility has failed to question or re-examine the quality of life being served.

-All that remain of Matta-Clark’s works are the documentation and sections of the building that he brought back into the gallery.
-However, in spite of the loss of the original, Matta-Clark felt that the audience was crucial.
-Rather than using architecture as a means of solving housing problems – he had seen first-hand the effects of postwar developments – he worked through architecture to make sculpture, and enacted the cuts of the buildings in his photographs.
-The performance of making and turning derelict buildings and documentation into performative works was intrinsic to his work, as were the social themes articulated through the audacity of these transformative acts. ■
+Rather than using architecture as a solution to housing problems—having witnessed firsthand the consequences of postwar developments—he utilized architecture as a medium for creating sculpture, actualizing the cuts of the buildings in his photographs.
+The performance of transforming derelict buildings and their documentation into performative works was inherent to his practice, as were the social themes conveyed through the boldness of these transformative actions.